 Renting accommodation in Norway

 The process of renting a property in Norway is straightforward – although expats are advised not to pin all their hopes on one specific property, as competition can be quite stiff, particularly in Oslo and other major cities.
-Expats often elect to have a service do most of this legwork for them, once they've decided on their budget and housing specifications.
+Expats often elect to have an agency do most of this legwork for them, once they've decided on their budget and housing specifications.